Crafting Classics and Conversations: Nadine Saylor transforms tradition into stunning glass artistry

 SAYLOR IS FEATURED IN THE 2024 NEW FRONTIERS MAGAZINE

-In the cozy corners of UNK’s Art and Design Department, assistant professor Nadine Saylor is doing something cool with glass.
+In the cozy corners of UNK’s Art and Design Department, associate professor Nadine Saylor is doing something cool with glass.
 She takes everyday items – think buttons, watering cans and oil cans – and turns them into stunning glass art.

 These aren’t just pretty pieces; they’re a nod to a simpler time when handmade crafts were the norm, not factory-produced stuff.
 Saylor’s work, like her oversized glass pincushions with detailed patterns, not only looks great but also sparks conversations about traditional “women’s work” and the roles we expect genders to play.